hcn1519/GlassNavigationBar/README.md

     }
 }
 ```
 `GlassNavigationBar` has `tintColorSet`, `backgroundColorSet` which are typealias of `(UIColor, UIColor)`.
-Those are startColor and endColor of gradient transition.
+Those are startColor and endColor of gradient conversion.
 Take a look at our demo if you want to know details.

 ### Property Of GlassNavigationController